Friday, April 30, 2021

 waiting, waiting, always waiting in the wings

-as i parade
+as i parade through various fantastical plays,

-such prescribed mazes with cued lines.
+these prescribed mazes with cued lines.

 and when i look back i see

-plywood walls of fairy castles--
+plywood walls of fairytale castles:

 what can never be again,